leberrigan/MotusStationGuide/power.md

 Scientific.

-If you do not have a power adaptor for your SensorGnome receiver, you can use a standard USB power supply for your phone ("fast charger" or minimum of 2.5 Amps) with a USB cable.
+If you do not have a power adaptor for your SensorGnome receiver, you can use a standard USB power supply for your phone (“fast charger” or minimum of 2.5 Amps) with a USB cable.
 For CTT or Lotek receivers, contact your supplier to purchase an adaptor.